jonas-kgomo/OarystisVR/src/content/how-to-start-a-new-country-review.md

 <iframe width="1065" height="608" src="https://www.youtube.com/embed/luTPMHC7zHY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 6. Space
-Perhaps the most prestigious of the start-a-new-country paths is the idea of colonizing other planets.
-Unlike seasteading or micronations, space exploration started at the government level and has been glamorized in many movies and TV shows, so it enjoys a higher degree of social acceptability.
-People mainly think of it as currently technically infeasible rather than outright crazy.
+Space colonization  has always been a frontier that most cultures in the past found as a possible habitat, from science fiction to natural philosphy.
+This is much more socially acceptible endeavour.
 Elon Musk's SpaceX is one entity seriously contemplating the logistics of starting a new state on Mars.

 ### 7. Cloud Countries